alejandro61299/Minimaps_Personal_Research/docs/index.md

 In order to solve these problems **one of the several options** is to implement a minimap.
 Other options are in-game elements like arrows or the famous compas buts this elements are not compatible with most genres.

 ### Where should we place the mini map?
+You will be asking, does the position of the minimap matter?
+The truth is that yes, it affects above all the fast-paced games such as **First Person Shooters** where you usually put the minimap on the left.
+This is because our western culture tends to pay more attention to the left part of the screen

+A misplaced minimap can not only lead to **prolonged reaction times** but also to **erroneous clicks** and **misperceptions** (depending on where you place other HUD elements).
+Therefore it is not uncommon to find that the same game released in the West has the minimap or other elements of HUD different position than in the East.
+Ideally, give the possibility to configure its position and size, so we give access to the game.

-As we can verify each genre of video game has a distinctive position on the screen, a different visible surface size (also called minimap scope).
+As we can verify each video game  genre has a distinctive position on the screen:

 -   **MOBA games**  place the mini map exclusively at the  **bottom.**
 -   **Strategy games** use mostly the **bottom left** but most **RTS** use  **top right.**  .